Prior Learning Assessment

 Evergreen values the experience adults bring to college.
 Adult students have the opportunity to earn academic credit for knowledge acquired through life and work experience through the Prior Learning from Experience (PLE) program.

 You can earn prior learning credit in several ways, including:

 - Certificated Learning

-- Credit by Examination: Advanced Placement, College Level Examination Program, and International Baccalaureate Organization
+- Credit by Examination: Advanced Placement, Cambridge Examinations, College Level Examination Program, and International Baccalaureate Organization

 - Experiential Learning